 I’m an engineer.
 If pushed I will tell you that function should dominate design and that spending time and resources on aesthetics or styling is a waste of money.
 But a little voice in my head would be screaming “No!
 Wrong!” because there is value in the visual beauty of something.
 Nowhere is that truer than in architecture

 Everyone has adjusted to the fact that these days products are manufactured and sold globally.
 What many companies have not accepted, is that fact that the product development process is also global.
 If you don’t accept that and adjust, your competition will.
 “Developing a product in a global market” goes over the basics to successfully leveraging global resources to develop new products.

 Ten years ago PADT, deposited $1,000 into an online service called Kiva.
 Kiva makes small loans to people all around the world.
+There are other firms like Kiva who also serve people as helping with small loans.
 We just made our 100’th investment, bringing us to $7,900 lent to different businesses in 40 different countries around the world.
 Take a look at “Using small amounts of capital to make a big difference with microloans” to learn more about how you or your company can make a real difference in people’s lives.